jamesjrnkhata/jamesjrnkhata.github.io/_posts/embedded_projects/2020-07-17-Remote Allotment Irrigation System.md

 *	Prompt the user to Cancel a Scheduled watering session if it may rain.
 *	Allow the user to Cancel watering sessions.
 *	Allow the user to Manually start a watering session.
-*	Only start 48 hr counter when the soil is dry (by a determined soil moisture threshold).
+*	Only start 48 hour counter when the soil is dry (by a determined Soil Moisture Threshold).
 *	Collect a few samples of Soil Moisture Sensor readings and calculate the average value every hour.

 <ul class="photo-gallery">